 In addition to being a cornish breed, the cornish hen must also be harvested before 5 weeks of age.

 How Many Servings is a Cornish Game Hen?

 One hen makes a generous serving for one person.
 However, if you want to stretch it, or if you are serving it to kids, you can spatchcock the chickens and then turn it into 2 servings.

 There is no need to be intimidated by spatchcocking.
 We used to do it when it was just my husband and I, but now that the kids help with cooking, I find it easier to leave the hens whole.

 Spatchcocking does require some intermediate knife skills…

 Because these hens are so much smaller than a traditional chicken, they also cook faster.
 If you are really in a pinch, butterfly the chicken to make it cook even faster.

-In addition, becuase of their small size, these can be cooked at high temperatures with techniques such as broiling, roasting for grilling, without drying out.
+In addition, because of their small size, these can be cooked at high temperatures with techniques such as broiling, and roasting for grilling, without drying out.
 In fact, it would be delicious on the BBQ grill too.

 As with all poultry, monitor the temperature with your thermometer.
 You don’t want to overcook them or the meat will get tough.